unixisking/pattern-matching-algorithms/README.md

 ## Benchmarks and Observations
 ![Benchmarks for each algorithm with an alphabet of size 2 and 70](graph/comparison_plot.png "Benchmarks for each algorithm with an alphabet of size 2 and 70")

+### Performance with an Alphabet of Size 2

+- **Boyer-Moore (BM):**
+  BM exhibits relatively longer execution times for smaller alphabets, particularly with shorter patterns.
+This is because its heuristics (the bad character rule and the good suffix rule) are less effective when the number of unique characters is small.
+This behavior aligns with its average-case theoretical complexity of $O\left(\frac{n}{m} + m\right)$.

+- **Horspool (HP) and Quick Search (QS):**
+  Horspool's simplified heuristic results in slower performance with smaller alphabets, as the limited diversity of characters reduces effective shifts.
+Its worst-case complexity is $O(n \cdot m)$.
+Quick Search follows a similar trend but with slightly different shift mechanisms.

+- **Knuth-Morris-Pratt (KMP) and Morris-Pratt (MP):**
+  These algorithms exhibit constant performance regardless of alphabet size, consistent with their $O(n + m)$ complexity.
+However, with smaller alphabets, they are less efficient due to the limited diversity of characters, which reduces their ability to make large jumps.

+- **HF3 and BF3 (Brute Force Variants):**
+  Brute-force variants with a complexity of $O(n \cdot m)$ that use fast loops and sentinels perform less effectively with small alphabets due to the lack of character diversity.
+Frequent matches of the initial characters that do not lead to a full pattern match limit the algorithm's efficiency in skipping comparisons until the first character match.

 ##  Conclusion